ionic-team/ionic-site/docs/v2/api/components/segment/SegmentButton/index.md

 <td>
 the value of the segment-button.
+Required.
 </td>
 </tr>